-Now, that doesn’t sound too good either.
+Now, that doesn’t sound great either.

 When you have these cards on the table, unfortunately, it doesn’t really matter if Betternet offers OpenVPN and other privacy protocols or not.
-You and your internet communications might get compromised; that’s all that counts if your anonymity is your main concern.
+You and your internet communications might get compromised; that’s all that counts if anonymity is your main concern.